-To make sure their annual contracting budget gets distributed to small businesses and various set-asides, the government employs three methods.
+The government employs three methods to ensure their annual contracting budget gets distributed to small businesses and various set-asides.

 - An increased incentive for agencies to hire set-aside designated businesses to reach their spending goals

-A SAM registration will get you in compliance for federal contracts, but registering for a federal set-aside can greatly improve your chances of winning.
+A SAM registration will get you in compliance for federal contracts, but registering for a federal set-aside can significantly improve your chances of winning.

 Finding opportunities to bid on is arguably the most important skill you can have as a federal contractor.
-Without knowing how to use existing systems to find a job that your business can perform, and perform well on, you won't go anywhere in this sector.
+You won't go anywhere in this sector without knowing how to use existing systems to find a job that your business can perform and perform well on.

 As mentioned earlier, acting as a database for all federal contractors is just one of the many functions of SAM.